MSBradshaw/SeeNV/README.md

     -s SITES           (required) genomic sites bed file -c ALL_CALLS       (required) calls file.
-Each line should be a path to a set of calls in bed format -o OUTPUT          (required) output directory, where to save the plots -r REF_DB          (required) path to reference db created by the --buildref function of CNViz -g GENES_FILE      (required) a bed format genes file -a GNOMAD          (required) the gnomad sv sites file with allele frequency information -t THREADS         (optional) number of threads to use, default 1 (you really want to use more than 1)
+Each line should be a path to a set of calls in bed format -o OUTPUT          (required) output directory, where to save the plots -r REF_DB          (required) path to reference db created by the --buildref function of SeeNV -g GENES_FILE      (required) a bed format genes file -a GNOMAD          (required) the gnomad sv sites file with allele frequency information -t THREADS         (optional) number of threads to use, default 1 (you really want to use more than 1)